How Long Until Foam Rolling Shows Results | 321 STRONG Answers

 ## The 2-4 Week Threshold for Lasting Change

 Short-term relief is useful.
 Lasting change takes repetition.
-After two to four weeks of consistent daily rolling, most people report reduced baseline tension throughout the day, not just after workouts.
+After two to four weeks of consistent daily rolling, a lot of people report reduced baseline tension throughout the day, not just after workouts.
 This is the window where myofascial adhesions begin to break down and the tissue adapts more permanently.

 321 STRONG recommends rolling each major muscle group for 60 seconds per session, five to seven days per week during this critical early phase.
 Skipping days in the first month slows the adaptation timeline significantly.
 Ten focused minutes daily beats one long session on the weekend by a wide margin.